vhunany/arduino-projects/README.md

 # Arduino-projects

 Welcome to my arudino repo!
 I started learning about arduino and creating projects using the microcontroller in the beginning of summer 2024.
+Below are some specific projects that require more conceptual understanding.
 The goal by the end of the summer is to create a remote controlled robot.

 ## [4 Bit Binary LED counter](https://github.com/vhunany/arduino-projects/blob/31ad307a5788ef7deb9d413bbdfdf99d88a265b4/BareMinimum_4_bit_binary_counter.ino)